 His Mr. Woody was awake again.
 I slapped my limp, confused old dick, against his stiffy.
 I still couldn’t remember how it went off the first time.
 As it perked up, we were dueling dicks in my bed.
 He wanted to compare and grabbed both dicks in his hands.
 I could see I was barely bigger.
-I kept moving mine against his and the friction caused us to be less interested in comparing and more into shining our proud shafts.
+I kept moving mine against his.
+The friction caused us to be less interested in comparing and more into shining our proud shafts.
 He had no control over when he came.
 His dick was in charge as we butted each other like rams in rut.
 Again he was obviously ready to geyser.
 I had been ready for a while.
-I took charge with longer thrusts, as he held on and stiffy rode me to climax.
+I took charge with longer thrusts, as he his stiffy rode me to climax.
 The cum was copious and a trip to the laundry room inevitable.
 Both our faces and chest was drenched in cum.
 I saw a wad in his hair.
 He picked it out by a finger, swallowed it, and pronounced it was his by its taste.

 “You don’t know what mine tastes like.
 How can you be sure?”

 He leaned down and licked a glob of it off my stomach.